PhileCMS/phileContentVariables/README.md

 );
 ```

-Now when you reference `%base_url%` in your markdown/textile/content pages, it will be rendered as your real base URL.
+These keys are the variables, and the value is what the replaced string will be.
+So now when you reference `%base_url%` or `%site_url%` in your markdown/textile/content pages, it will be rendered as your real base URL.

-If you base_url was *http://example.com*:
+If you base URL was *http://example.com*:

 ```markdown
 This is a link to my [base URL](%base_url%)